The Suppliants (Euripides): Story

 The messenger describes how Theseus himself washed the corpses and prepared them for burial.
 The women are pleased that the bodies have been recovered, but distressed at the thought of seeing them.
 It would have been better had they never married, they say.

 When Theseus arrives with the corpses, Adrastus engages the women in a loud lament.
 At Theseus’ suggestion, Adrastus delivers a funeral oration in which he offers the fallen warriors as models for the Athenian youth to emulate.
-He describes Capaneus, for example, as a paragon of moderation and Eteoclus as a man of such high honor that he spurned offers of gold to avoid corrupting his character.
+He describes Capaneus, for example, as a paragon of moderation and Eteoclus as a man of such high honour that he spurned offers of gold to avoid corrupting his character.

 Theseus refuses to allow the women to see the mangled and decaying bodies of their sons, but says that they will receive their ashes.
 All will be burned in a common pyre except Capaneus who, because he was struck down by Zeus, will have a special tomb.

 The women continue their lament (“like some wandering cloud I drift”; “I have nothing left but tears.”)
 Suddenly, they spot Capaneus’ wife Evadne in her bridal dress climbing the rocks above her husband’s sepulcher.
 Recalling her wedding day, she announces her plan to join her husband in the flames of the pyre.
 Her father Iphis tries to talk her down, but she leaps to her death eliciting gasps from the onlookers and a cry of woe from her father.

 As Iphis leaves, the orphaned youths arrive to hand over the ashes of their fathers to their grandmothers.
 The boys’ lamentations are laced with promises of vengeance.
 As he prepares to leave, Theseus reminds the Argives of their debt to Athens — which they gratefully acknowledge.
 Their gratitude, however, is not enough for Athena.
 She suddenly appears above the temple to instruct Theseus to extract a pledge from Adrastus never to invade Athens.
 After enjoining Theseus to memorialize the pledge at the temple of Apollo, she tells the young men that they will grow up to avenge the death of their fathers by sacking Thebes.
 Adrastus and the women depart, grateful for the assistance they have received from Theseus.

 The same story had been mentioned years earlier in book 9.27 of The History by Herodotus, in which the Athenians claimed the event as an example of their history of bravery.